MatthiasCr/Diffusion-Models-Assignment/README.md

     %cd Diffusion-Models-Assignment
 ```

 This clones the repo and sets it as working directory.
+Now the code inside the src directory can be used by the notebook.

 2. **Huggingface Setup:** Set a HF_TOKEN=<your_huggingface_token> as Colab Secret so the notbook can push the dataset to huggingface.